 6 x ($7,800 Total Annual costs) = $46,800; therefore $46,800 is the maximum income for this household.

 For buildings using Area Median Income Guidelines, a common definition of low- income is earning 80% or less of the median income for the metropolitan area.
 Median income is determined by the U.S. Dept. of Housing and Urban Development; those figures are listed in the chart below.
 This number may look high to you; the median income is determined for the entire New York City metropolitan area.
 Remember they are maximums.
 Any HDFC can decide to set its income limits lower than these numbers by amending its by-laws.
-(In some cases, HDFCs may actually be allowed to house people considered “moderate income,” or up to 120% of median income so those numbers have been included as well.)
+(In some cases, HDFCs may house people considered “moderate income,” or up to 120% of median income so those numbers have been included as well.)

 We believe HDFCs have a duty to keep both monthly charges and purchase prices at levels that will be affordable to low-income households, even if households of moderate or middle income are eligible to purchase.
 The total housing cost, which is the combination of the monthly charges and any financing or debt service, should not be so high as to exclude a range of people with incomes below 80% of AMI.